CyberEzpertz/digimap-final-project/README.md

 # Image Segmentation using Various Edge Detection Algorithms

-This project explores image segmentation using various edge detection algorithms, namely **Canny**, **Sobel**, **Scharr**, and **Laplace** to separate the background and foreground of an image.
+This project explores image segmentation using various edge detection algorithms, namely **Canny Edge Detector**, **Sobel Operator**, **Scharr Operator**, and **Laplace Operator** to separate the background and foreground of an image.
 Additionally, this project compares the algorithms in terms of performance with regards to masking an image's foreground.

 ## Overview